rafialikhan/angular-schema-form-mask/README.md

 MaskFormat
 ----------
 MaskFormat allows from 0 to 9 for numbers.
 If all numbers are allowed, you should give 9.
-If you want to restrict to US phone number you could do maskFormat:"+1-999-999-999" More
+If you want to restrict to US phone number you could do maskFormat:"+1-999-999-999".

 MaskFormat Examples
 --------------------
-[How to use ngMask] (http://candreoliveira.github.io/bower_components/angular-mask/examples/index.html#/)
+For more detailed examples please visit the [How to use ngMask] (http://candreoliveira.github.io/bower_components/angular-mask/examples/index.html#/) documentation.

 ## License